Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/build.typ

   [
     === Materials
     - Polycarbonate
     - 2x hinges
     - Zipties
-    - The rest of the materials can be found in the toolbox ],
+    - The rest of the materials can be found in the toolbox.
+  ],
   [
     === Assembly
     - Took apart the basket section of our redirect mechanism.
     - Added hinges to the end of the four bar.
     - Attached the basket to the hinges.
       - This allows for lateral movement of the basket.